Frequently Asked Questions (FAQs)

 Q: I cannot connect to the database (message: Could not connect to database: publicdb.blast2go.com)

 A: Check the following:

 Q: I do get blast hits but the mapping step returns no GOs.

-A: This is most probably due to a wrong blast program.
-Check you run blastx (you need to get protein IDs, since GOs are assigned to proteins)
+A: This happens most probably due to the usage of an inadequate blast program.
+Be sure to run blastx or blastp, since you need to get protein IDs.
+This is because GOs are assigned to proteins only.

 Q: Some of my sequences have low blast e-values and mapping results but failed to get annotated.
 Why?

 A: B2G annotation algorithm uses similarity values and evidence code weights (ECw)for annotating.
 Default values were chosen to provide a good balance between quantity and quality of annotation.
 Sequenced that failed to be annotated despites a low e-value in the Blast result and a positive mapping could be because: i) these low e-values are only for blast hits without mapping data ii) despites low e-values, similarity values are still low, iii) Evidence Codes are of low reliability and these mapping data is excluded at annotation as these EC has low weights assigned.
 If users can still create an anntoation result from their data, annotation parameters can be changed: either lowering annotation cut-off or rising ECw (under annotation menu).
 In this case it is recommended to check a few sequences manually to see how annotation results changed after modifying parameters.

 Q: The blast does not work.
 I get this error message: